Getting Started

 - Security — how ergo addresses the OWASP API Security Top 10

-- ergo API — middleware reference
+- ergo API — middleware overview and package reference

 - ergo-router API — router and pipeline builder